 This terror caused an assumed 1 million people to become displaced, and it is estimated that around 69,000 lost their lives- although the number cannot be attributed entirely to Sendero Luminoso, with external evaluations finding that the government was responsible for a much greater number than may have been initially thought.
 This evaluation found that Sendero Luminoso to be responsible for just 31,000 of these deaths- leaving 38,000 in the hands of the government.

 At the peak of their power, the group had control of several areas, cities, provinces, and villages within Peru, mostly concentrated in the central highlands.
 They gained this control (to simplify the matter somewhat) by turning up to these places and telling the people in the area ‘you are with us or you die’.
 They would then murder those who resisted and make soldiers out of those who agreed.

 Because of this, many people migrated from small villages to Lima, as they felt their families would be safer in the capital city.
 This is one of the reasons why Lima has such a disproportionately large population, and it is also why many areas have very poor infrastructure.

 Unfortunately, those who escaped to Lima did not stay safe for long.
 In 1989, the group began using car bombs and other threats to attack those in the capital.
-However, as the group became increasingly more violent, public support for them crumbled.
+However, as the group became increasingly more violent, any public support that existed before, crumbled.

 When Fujimori gained power in 1990, his method of combating the terror was significantly more effective, and aggressive, than his predecessors.
-He employed the ‘there’s no smoke without fire’ motif and just killed anyone that might have been connected to Sendero Luminoso, including people outside after curfew and other extremely minor misdemeanors.
+He employed the ‘there’s no smoke without fire’ motif and executed on sight anyone that might have been connected to Sendero Luminoso, including people outside after curfew and other extremely minor misdemeanors.